sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 Paul, 27, Writer
 ```

 We will now read the CSV file into a DataFrame object.
-We already have the two required packages installed so we'll only need to import them to our current session:
+We already have the two required packages installed, so we'll only need to import them to our current session:

 ##### **Code**
 ```Julia